IMPORTANT NEW ARTICLE – JUNE 2015

 * Those who believe that the Christ is a person or an entity are “ignorant.” (“The Esoteric Character of the Gospels” article)

-[It goes without saying that HPB never equated Christ with Maitreya.
+[It goes without saying that HPB never equated Christ with Maitreya as beings.
 This was all Leadbeater’s invention.
 According to HPB and the Masters who taught and trained her, “Christ” is only the name for a spiritual Principle.
-Their view of Jesus, on the other hand, can be found in our article titled Dismantling the Christian Edifice.]
+Their view of Jesus, on the other hand, can be found in our article titled Theosophy on Jesus.]

 * The Buddhist teaching of the coming of Maitreya, the future Buddha, actually refers to the same future event as the coming of the Kalki Avatar prophesied in the Hindu scriptures and the Soshiosh or Saoshyant of the Zoroastrian tradition.
 They are different names for one and the same thing. (“The Theosophical Glossary” p.
 202)